Types of orthodontic retainers: Removable – Essix, Hawley, Vivera® | Permanent – bonded, fixed, lingual wire

 Once your dentist has finished straightening your teeth, the retention phase of your treatment will need to begin.

-During this phase (which, at least in theory, will last the remainder of your life), you will be required to wear some type of dental retainers.
-This is true no matter what kind of braces or orthodontic system was used.
+During this phase you will be required to wear some type of dental retainers (which at least in theory may Probably should. last the remainder of your life).
+This is true no matter what kind of braces or orthodontic system The common options. was used.